SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 `youtube: MYIjVqD8AUo`
 **Video: An awesome introduction to Channel Calendars in Teams**

 In the past, the best way to do this was to create a SharePoint page with a Group Calendar web part, then add this as a tab in Teams.
-Microsoft have since released Channel calendars, which are easier to add and nicer to use.
+Microsoft have since released Channel calendars, which are better because they are built into Microsoft Teams.

+Note: There is another problem where only the original creator of an appointment can edit it.

 :::bad